 Anne McCaffrey had her telepath type series, too.
 That was To Ride Pegasus and its sequels and it didn’t press buttons for me.
 In fact, it was a did-not-finish.

-So this article in io9, entitled how much longer until humanity becomes a hive mind, left me somewhat bemused.
-Because a form of mental telepathy does seem to be… well… just around the corner.
+However, a form of mental telepathy does seem to be… well… just around the corner.
 Granted, you need electronics to make it work, but even so.
 Lots of novels (including mine) foresee humans enhancing their mental capability with a neural chip.
 Not many novels consider the dangers, though.
 One of my regular readers mentioned the idea of Facebook playing in one’s head.
 And, of course, viruses, worms and the like.
-It’s a scenario I consider in The Iron Admiral: Deception.
 Then there’s who controls the systems?
 And what about privacy?

 But as far as the nuts and bolts are concerned, the thing about this article which really had me thinking was the transmission of ideas.
 Let’s take something really simple, like colour.
 As it happens, my husband is colour blind.
 I’ve often wondered what he sees when he looks at (say) a red rose.
 I know the flower sort of disappears into the foliage for him, so I’m guessing that his brain sees that wave length the same as what I call green.
 But really, I don’t know, because his brain is interpreting the signals in a different way to my brain.
 The same thing takes place when we talk about objects such as trees, or mountains – or anything else you care to name.
 As the article points out, we use a thing called language to kind of code what we’re talking about.
 The fact that the tree you visualise in your brain isn’t the same as the tree I visualise in mine, doesn’t matter.
 So given all that, speech is much, much easier to transmit than a mental picture.